 WALT draw information from a simple map.

-WALT understand that some places are special to

-members of our community.
+WALT understand that some places are special to members of their community.

-WALT recognise some similarities and differences between life in this country and life in other countries.
+Recognise some similarities and differences between life in this country and life in other countries.

-WALT explore the natural world around us.
+WALT explore the natural world around them.
+WALT describe what they see, hear and feel whilst outside.

-WALT describe what we see, hear and feel whilst outside.
-WALT recognise some environments that are different to the one in which we live.
+WALT recognise some environments that are different to the one in which they live.

-WALT understand the effect of changing seasons on the natural world around them.
+Understand the effect of changing seasons on the natural world around them.